oocx/acme.net/README.md

 This is a simple command line client that I use to test my ACME client.
 It does not yet have any command line arguments (I use it by commenting out/in whatever I need).

+## Oocx.ACME.ConsoleCLR

+A "classic" .net framework console application used to create a console .exe in addition to the dnx console application.

 ## Oocx.Asn1PKCS

 This project contains classes to generate PKCS10 certificate requests.
 It can also save private